pookaboydunc/AOC/2023/1/README.md

 ## Solutions
 ### Part 1
 #### #1
 Split line by `(` and get number of fields.
-Take length of the line minus the number of feilds to find number of `)`. subtracted the later from the former gives the floor number.
+Take length of the line minus the number of fields to find number of `)`.
+Subtracting the later from the former gives the floor number.
 ```awk
 awk -F\( '{print (NF-1) - (length - (NF-1))}' input.txt
 ```
 #### #2
-Same as above except calulating numbers of open and closed parens using gsub.
+Same as above except calulating numbers of open and closed parens using gsub().
 ```awk
 awk '{print gsub(/\(/,1,$1) - gsub(/\)/,1,$1)}' input.txt
 ```